 We need some way to categorize the running times of algorithms.
-The most common way is to look at broad categories.
+The most common way is to look at broad categories that represent how fast the running times grow as the problem size gets larger.
 The thing that stands out most for the function 2n(n-1) is that it is quadratic.
 There are two aspects of this.

-For one thing, for REALLY large values of n, such as n=1,000,000 2n(n-1) is pretty much the same thing as 2n.
+For one thing, for REALLY large values of n, such as n=1,000,000 2n(n-1) is pretty much the same thing as $2n^2$.